Course Overview

 This Skills Bootcamp is suitable for:

-• Adult learners who are resident in Buckinghamshire, are aged 19+, have RTW in UK and meet the AEB eligibility criteria
+• Adult learners who are resident in Buckinghamshire, are aged 19+, have RTW in UK and meet the residency eligibility criteria

 • Individuals who are seeking a career change, returning to work, are unemployed and looking to upskill to be able to find a job in the education sector